fatimah35/accenture_project/README.md

 # Data Development
 # Data Exploration
-#### This was the stage i scanned of what's in the data, errors, inconcsistencies, bugs and corrupted characters
+#### This was the stage i scanned  what's in the data, errors, inconcsistencies, and corrupted characters
 #### I was provided with three datasets, the reaction dataset,content dataset and reaction types dataset
 ####  There are at least 4 columns in each dataset that contain the data we need for this analysis, which signals we have everything we need from the file without needing to contact the client for any more data.
 #### We have more data than we need, so some of these columns would need to be removed.